DombraUmbra/ColorVisionAssist/README.md

 - **Color Highlighting:** Highlights specific colors such as red, green, blue, and yellow to make them more distinguishable.
 - **Customizable Settings:** Allows users to personalize the application based on their type of color blindness.
 - **Screenshot Gallery:** View and manage saved screenshots within the application.
 - **Multi-Language Support:** Supports multiple languages for a better user experience.
-(Currently only in English and Turkish.)
+(Currently only available in English and Turkish.)

 ## Future Features